artie-labs/transfer/README.md

 _Once you have the image, provide a configuration file and run `transfer --config config.yaml`_

+_Optional Flags_
+* You may also pass in `-v` and Transfer will emit debug level logs.

 ### Docker and examples

 The Transfer base image is published to Docker Hub and can be viewed [here](https://hub.docker.com/r/artielabs/transfer).